 Despite washing our hands throughout the day, the moment we touch our phones again, we’re reintroduced to those yucky germs that are hanging out there.
 And we really like to touch our phones – a recent Asurion survey polled 2,000 Americans and learned that the average person touches their phone once every 12 minutes.

-Unfortunately, flu season is upon us once again, and germs are big fans of our hands (germs particularly liked them last year, when the flu season was one of the worst in a decade).
+Unfortunately, flu season is upon us once again, and germs are big fans of our hands.
 Sure, your first line of defense is to wash your hands with soap and water, but did you know that germs can live on any surface for two hours or more?
 Don’t let your phone be a bacteria-spreading culprit – check out these tips from our team of tech experts on how to safely disinfect your tech.

 - As a safety precaution, turn your phone or tablet off before cleaning.